Heuristic principle: if a result is technically erudite, needs

 1E.
 Zargonions Chapter 4.
 There is a sequence of algebraic structures which begins with real numbers, complex numbers, the quaternions, and then octonions.
 Vulcannions are a generalisation of octonions, generating division algebras of dimension 6k + 2 for whole numbers k, in violation of the result of J.F.
 Adams On the Nonexistence of Elements of Hopf Invatiant One.
 This survey collects together results on division algebras, the novanions of Superexponential Algebra and their combinations, called zargonions.
 Additional to the chapter in Superexponetial algebra, we show that the 10- and 26-novanions have both fermionic and bosonic representations, and there is an enveloping novanion.

 1G.
 The Discovery of the Polynomial Wheel Chapter 6.
 Polynomial wheels are general techniques to solve polynomial equations of any degree by radicals explicitly.
 This chapter introduces polynomial wheel theory and comparison methods.
 It surveys the results of Superexponential algebra volume II which demonstrates that the Galois solvability model is incorrect for comparison methods which avoid killing central terms, shows by general methods that solutions of polynomial equations of arbitrary degree can always be found in principle, provides a geometric realisation of the cubic, and looks in detail at the solvability of quintic polynomials.
 We review the solvability of the quintic as embedded in a quartic variety in squared variables, which demonstrates a link with elliptic curves.
+An explicit solution of the quintic is developed by analogy with the relationship with elliptic curves, in turn related to the theory of modular forms.
 We are able to show that the quintic gives a solution of the sextic.
 This is part of a more general theorem that a solvable polynomial of odd degree n gives rise to a solvable polynomial of degree n + 1.
-An explicit solution of the quintic is developed by analogy with the relationship with elliptic curves.
 The general techniques are called polynomial wheel methods and give solvablility by radicals in a similar way to the quintic.
 This process can be iterated indefinitely and is part of a general theorem that all consistent problems are solvable, that is, unsolvable problems are inconsistent.

 1H.
 Zargonion Varieties Chapter 7 is not ready.
 This chapter contains a description of a generalisation of the theory of elliptic curves.